awslabs/fhir-works-on-aws-deployment/DEVELOPMENT.md

 ## Prerequisites

  - **Initial Install:** Please complete this [installation guide](./INSTALL.md) and get the initial `fhir-works-on-aws` code deployed to your AWS account.
- - **Yalc**: We'll be using this to manage local packages, so please have have [this package](https://github.com/whitecolor/yalc) installed on your system.
+ - **Yalc**: We'll be using this to manage local packages, so please have [this package](https://github.com/whitecolor/yalc) installed on your system.

 ## Development